 Working With and from Within Community - Great Ocean Dialogues, 33min

 This session of Great Ocean Dialogues features Taloi Havini, Sarah Hunt, Jaymyn La Vallee, Carol McGregor, Faith Sparrow and is moderated by Sarah Biscara Dilley.
 Within discourses of reconciliation, much has been discussed and written on the topics of consultation and collaboration between Indigenous communities and non-Indigenous academics, curators and researchers.
 However, how do we want to work with each other as arts workers from different Indigenous Nations?
 How do we want to work with, and from within, our own communities?
 How can this work re-shape the way that our labour is valued, displayed, circulated and critiqued?
 How can it change the way future generations enter into artistic and intellectual work?
 And how do we care for ourselves and others within the complications of community life?
 Great Ocean Dialogues is an Indigenous-led gathering produced in partnership between the Aboriginal Curatorial Collective / Collectif des commissaires autochtones, SFU Galleries, and the Vancouver Art Gallery.
-Several of the artists featured in the Great Ocean Dialogues have their work featured in the 2019 exhibition Transits and Returns at the Vancouver art Gallery.

 Interview at Blacktown Native Institution Artist Camp, Leanne Tobin, 3min